yifan-CodeDir/SODA/results/newer_version.md

-The details of the version for each project we use is as follows:
+The details of the newer version for each project we use is as follows:

 | Project     | Commit ID   | Date       |
 |-------------|-------------|------------|